 After about a minute, reinsert the CMOS battery back into your PC.

-Finally, Reboot your computer and check to see if your display is working.
+Finally, restart your computer and check to see if your display is working.

-- Make sure the input cable is plugged into graphic card
+- Ensure display cable is plugged into graphic card

-If you’ve tried all of these fixes, and you’re still having issues you can also contact AOC Customer Service Call Center at 888-838-6388.
+If you’ve given each of these fixes a go, and you’re still having issues you can also contact AOC Customer Service Call Center at 888-838-6388.

 It is also worth noting that AOC Monitors have a generous three-year warranty.